What is mercury?

 Toxicity and health effects

 All forms of mercury are toxic to people and other animals.
 Mercury affects the brain and nervous system, damages the kidneys and liver, and has been linked to cancer.
 Children are especially at risk because their brains and bodies are still developing.
 Many of the health effects of mercury are permanent.

 Taking action against mercury

 The chemical action plan for mercury found that Washington can reduce mercury pollution by focusing on improving waste disposal, management, and recycling.
 The Legislature has passed laws to reduce the sale of mercury-containing products and worked with power companies to phase out coal-fired power plants.
-Ecology has worked with dentists to install amalgam separators and with auto recyclers to collect mercury switches from older cars.
+We worked with dentists to install amalgam separators and with auto recyclers to collect mercury switches from older cars.

 Chemical action plan recommendations